nataniohan/ClosuresJS/README.md

 # ClosuresJS

-CLOSURES in JS are pattern used in projects, as minipulation of the "this" you can run away the escopo global using this method
+CLOSURES in JS are pattern used in projects, with hes you can manipulation the "this", and run away the escopo global